nitad54448/yappari-5-1/README.md

 You are encouraged to contribute to this help file, either you can send it to me or fork it on Github.
 As much as I like programming, writing documentation is boring.
 A short tutorial is included in the help pdf file which is installed with the exe file.
 Otherwise, the most updated description of the program is always here on this page.
 It is generally a good idea to read a help file before using a program.

-__Note__ : if you want I can setup an automatic email reminder when there is an update, if this is the case leave a note.
+__Note__ : if you want I can setup an automatic email reminder when there is an update, if this is the case leave a note (just be warned that I am fidgeting a lot with it these days, so you can get 10 mails per day).

 __Second note__ : there is no warrantee whatsoever for using this program.
 Use it if you want : you will not receive much help from me, everything is in this documentation file.
 If youd don't want : don't use it.
 There are many other programs, some commercial and some free.. and likely some are better than this one.